PalisadoesFoundation/switchmap-ng-poller/docs/README.md

 # Prerequisites for Developers

-The contents of the `docs-admin` repo is used to automatically create [the Talawa-Admin Documentation website](https://docs-admin.talawa.io/).
+The contents of the `docs-poller` repo is used to automatically create [the Switchmap-NG Poller Documentation website](https://docs-poller.switchmap-ng.io/).
 The automation uses [Docusaurus](https://docusaurus.io/docs/), a modern static website generator.

 We recommend that you follow these steps before beginning development work in this repository.